Home

 Mellotron used:

-From Home to Home can lay claim to being a minor Mellotron Classic, with nine of its thirteen tracks suffused with Mark II, mostly strings, with the odd bit of flute thrown in for good measure, played by Daltrey and guitarist Eddy Pumer.
-I wouldn't say the bulk of the 'Tron work is 'classic' in the accepted sense, but the subtle, understated parts complement the material beautifully, and there are a couple of great pitchbend moments that show just how well the instrument was integrated into the band's sound.
+From Home to Home can lay claim to being a minor Mellotron Classic, nine of its thirteen tracks suffused with Mark II, mostly strings, with the odd bit of flute thrown in for good measure, played by Daltrey and guitarist Eddy Pumer.
+I wouldn't say the bulk of it is 'classic' in the accepted sense, but the subtle, understated parts complement the material beautifully and there are a couple of great pitchbend moments that show just how well the instrument was integrated into the band's sound.
+Vertigo subsequently released two relevant singles, the gorgeous Bordeaux Rosé, complete with Mellotron strings and the four-track 7" Just Another Day, which features flutes and strings.

 Fairport Convention (UK)